-The student body is led and represented by two Head Students and the Senior Student Team.
-Students are elected to these posts annually by other members of the College community.
+The student body is led by and represented by the two Head Students and the Senior Student Team.
+Students are elected to these posts annually by members of the school community.
 They often represent NCW at internal and external events and plan and implement a range of fundraising campaigns throughout the year.